‘Go the Extra Mile’ to raise funds for educational programmes for children living in areas of conflict:

 - Donate here DONATE

 - Share this website on Facebook and encourage friends to support the cause

-For questions regarding this event please feel free to contact Julia Peters at: email@example.com
+If you have any questions regarding the walk, please email Julia Peters at: firstname.lastname@example.org

 First Annual Via Francigena Fundraiser a Great Success!